helmuto-maker/Gas-meter-sensor-for-IGA-AC-5M-danish-for-Home-assistant/README.md

 ```
 - "upper" detects when the measuring disc in the gas meter (measured as a sinus-curve) is halfway through its revolution
 - "hysteresis" ensures that if the meter stops very close to the "upper" limit and small vibrations on the sensor makes it jump up and down from the limit, that it does not measure them as full revolutions of the measuring disc

+In my setup, 1 revolution equals 1.75 l of gas.
+But you will have to figure out over time by cross checking with the actual meter readings.